Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Pose refinement

-To evaluate the behavior of these image similarity metrics, we visualize their loss landscapes~(\cref{fig:ttopt}C and D).
-To do so, we render synthetic X-rays at perturbations from the ground truth pose (\ang{\pm60} for rotational parameters and \qty{100}{\mm} for translational parameters) and measure their similarity to the intraoperative X-ray.
-The loss landscape for mNCC is very smooth in this large region around the ground truth pose, which means that it is an ideal objective function to optimize when the initial pose estimate has high error~(\cref{fig:ttopt}C).
-However, this visualization also shows that the gradients of mNCC in the $y$-direction are relatively small.
-Whereas each of the other pose parameters has well-defined peaks, which lead to more precise and efficient optimization, the loss landscape of mNCC in the $y$-direction is relatively saddle-like, suggesting that pose refinement with mNCC may misestimate the source-to-isocenter distance of an intraoperative X-ray by a few millimeters.
-In contrast, gradNCC has a much sharper landscape about the true source-to-isocenter distance~(\cref{fig:ttopt}D).
+To evaluate the behavior of these image similarity metrics, we visualize their loss landscapes~(\cref{fig:ttopt}c,d).
+Specifically, we render synthetic X-rays at perturbations from the ground truth pose (\ang{\pm60} for rotational parameters and \qty{100}{\mm} for translational parameters) and measure their similarity to the intraoperative X-ray.
+The loss landscape for mNCC is very smooth in this large region around the ground truth pose, which means that it is an ideal objective function to optimize when the initial pose estimate has high error~(\cref{fig:ttopt}c).
+However, this visualization also shows that the gradient of mNCC in the $y$-direction is relatively small.
+Whereas each of the other pose parameters has well-defined peaks, which lead to more precise and efficient optimization, the loss landscape of mNCC in the $y$-direction is relatively saddle-like, suggesting that pose refinement with mNCC may misestimate the source-to-object distance of an intraoperative X-ray by a few millimeters.
+In contrast, gradNCC has a much sharper landscape about the true source-to-object distance~(\cref{fig:ttopt}d).
 However, unlike mNCC, gradNCC is much less smooth far away from the ground truth pose and is therefore less robust to poor initial pose estimates.
-Therefore, to combine the advantages of both metrics, we perform pose refinement by optimizing the average of mNCC and gradNCC, enabling robust and precise submillimeter-accurate 2D/3D registration~(\cref{fig:benchmark}).
+To combine the advantages of both metrics, we perform pose refinement by optimizing the average of mNCC and gradNCC, enabling robust and precise 2D/3D registration~(\cref{fig:benchmark}).